drBenway/pixi-vn-wiki/start/tickers.md

 The [PixiJS Ticker](https://pixijs.com/8.x/examples/basic/tinting) is a class that manages the update loop.
 It is used to animate the canvas elements.

-In Pixi’VN, you can use the Ticker, but through functions of the `GameWindowManager` class.
+In Pixi’VN, you can use the Ticker, but through functions of the `canvas` class.
 The reason is that this way I can keep track of the Tickers and delete those that are no longer used.

 ## Create a Ticker